CAK25/PROJECT-1/README.md

 # PROJECT-1
 Analyze Covid-19 Data
-The purpose of this project is to analyze how much of an impact poverty and age have on severity of COVID-19.
-The groups of people are the age range of 10-30 year olds and 30-50 year olds and are broken into white/black population.
+The purpose of this project is to analyze how much of an impact poverty and gender have on severity of COVID-19.
+Do counties with a higher poverty level have higher covid 19 mortality rates?
+Do males have a higher covid 19 mortality rate than females?
+Is there a combined effect of poverty level and gender that causes a much higher fatality rate than having just one of the two conditions?